-A spirited young society woman, Isabella Stewart came in 1860 from New York—where ladies were more commonly seen and heard than in Boston—to marry John Lowell Gardner, one of Boston's leading citizens.
+A spirited society woman, Isabella Stewart came in 1860 from New York to marry John Lowell Gardner, one of Boston's leading citizens.
 "Mrs. Jack" promptly set about becoming the most un-Bostonian of the Proper Bostonians.
-She decided to build the Venetian palazzo to hold her collected arts in an isolated corner of Boston's newest neighborhood.
+She built a Venetian palazzo to hold her collected arts in one of Boston's newest neighborhoods.
 Her will stipulated that the building remain exactly as she left it—paintings, furniture, and the smallest object in a hall cabinet—and that is as it has remained.
-Today, it's probably America's most idiosyncratic treasure house.

-There are some conspicuously bare spots on the walls.
 On March 18, 1990, the Gardner was the target of a sensational art heist.
 Thieves disguised as police officers stole 12 works, including Vermeer's The Concert.
-To date, none of the art has been recovered, despite a $5-million reward.
+None of the art has been recovered, despite a $5 million reward.
 Because Mrs. Gardner's will prohibited substituting other works for any stolen art, empty expanses of wall identify spots where the paintings once hung.

-A new addition to the museum opened in 2012.
-The Renzo Piano–designed building houses a music hall, exhibit space, classrooms, and conservation labs, where Gardner's works can be repaired and preserved.
+An addition to the museum opened in 2012.
+The Renzo Piano–designed building houses a music hall, exhibit space, and conservation labs, where Gardner's works can be repaired and preserved.